MarkCavalli/rageserver/README.md

 module.exports = connection;
 ```
-5. Go into `app/server/` and create a file with name `sMailer.js`, paste this code into it and edit your settings:
+5. Go into `app/server/` and create a file with name `sMailer.js`, paste this code into it and edit your settings(More instructions see https://nodemailer.com/usage/):
 ```
 "use strict"

 const nodemailer = require("nodemailer");

 const transporter = nodemailer.createTransport({
     service: 'gmail',